tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 };
 ```

-As mentioned, there are other changes you might want to watch for, depending on our use-case.
-For the purposes of this example, only the content of the post caption (its text content and any children/descendants) are what we care about.
+As mentioned, there are other changes you might want to watch for, depending on your use-case.
+For the purposes of this example, we only care about the content of the post caption (I.E. its text content and any children/descendants).

 ##### Tailwind is Hiring!